 CEO, SVP Brand Creative; Flow

 As the dialogue around sustainability and conservation continues to grow, companies have started to rethink their business models and impact on the world.
 A serial entrepreneur that cut his teeth in San Francisco’s tech scene and a former fashion executive that helped shaped some of the industry’s biggest e-commerce brands, Nicholas Reichenbach and Tammy Eckenswiller have been at the forefront of the conversation since building their company, Flow.
 Inspired by the wake of destruction that plastic bottles had on the environment after attending Burning Man, Reichenbach wanted to create a company that could have a positive impact on the business community and environment.
-Utilizing a spring that had been passed through generations of his family, his idea was to create a sustainable water company that could up-end an entire industry and consumer category.
-Flow is B Corp-certified and is designed to have a low carbon footprint but using a plant-based cap made from sugarcane and 100 percent recyclable packaging.
+Utilizing a spring that had been passed through generations of his family, his idea was to create a sustainable water company that could upend an entire industry and consumer category.
+Flow is B Corp-certified and is designed to have a low carbon footprint by using a plant-based cap made from sugarcane and 100 percent recyclable packaging.
+While Reichenbach oversees the overall direction and growth of Flow’s business, Eckenswiller’s efforts are concentrated on the cultivation of the brand, from conceptualizing and executing consumer campaigns to retail execution.